cortado-mobile-solutions/apidoc-mdm/docs/auth.md

 # Overview
 This section describes the authentication process with the Cortado MDM API.
-In order to perform any API requests, an **access token** is required to authenticate any calls.<br>
+In order to perform any API requests, an **access token** is required to authenticate any calls.<br><br>
+Using the Accept-Language request header the response localization can be set.
+Default is "en" for english, possible other value is "de" for german

 ## Authentication Request
 An access token can be issued for **admin or user access**.
 A user token can only be used for managing devices of the authenticated user.
 An admin token grants access to all devices of the managed tenant.<br>